wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Implement regions based on cost</strong> - Resource pricing can be different in each region.
 Factoring in region cost ensures you pay the lowest overall price for this workload

    * <strong>Select third party agreements with cost efficient terms</strong> to ensure the cost of these services scales with the benefits they provide.
-Select agreements and pricing that scale when they provide additional benefits to your organization.
+Select agreements and pricing that scale when they provide additional benefits to the organization.

    * <strong>Implement pricing models for all components of this workload</strong> - Permanently running resources should utilize reserved capacity such as Savings Plans or reserved Instances.
 Short term capacity is configured to use Spot Instances, or Spot Fleet.
 On demand is only used for short-term workloads that cannot be interrupted and do not run long enough for reserved capacity, between 25% to 75% of the period, depending on the resource type.